MIND-V: Hierarchical World Model for Long-Horizon Robotic Manipulation with RL-based Physical Alignment: Experiments

 \subsection{Qualitative and Quantitative Comparison}

-As evidenced by the results in Figure~\ref{fig:qualitative_comparison}, Table~\ref{tab:t1}, and Table~\ref{tab:t2}, MIND-V consistently outperforms state-of-the-art methods across both short- and long-horizon tasks.
-While baseline models may achieve high scores on visual quality metrics, they consistently struggle with task execution and long-horizon coherence (Table~\ref{tab:t2}).
-These models exhibit critical deficiencies (Figure~\ref{fig:qualitative_comparison}), including logical failures, such as hallucinating unprompted actions; physical implausibility, like objects spontaneously disappearing; and poor semantic grounding, which leads to inaction or incorrect object manipulation.
+As shown in Fig.~\ref{fig:qualitative_comparison} and Tables~\ref{tab:t1}--\ref{tab:t2}, \MindV{} consistently outperforms all baselines across both short- and long-horizon tasks.
+On long-horizon benchmarks, \MindV{} surpasses the second-best method by 9.0\%, 76.7\%, and 172.2\% on PFC Score, Task Success Rate, and User Preference, respectively.
+Baseline models exhibit critical failure modes (Fig.~\ref{fig:qualitative_comparison}(a)), including logical hallucinations, physical implausibility (e.g., spontaneous object disappearance), and inaccurate semantic grounding (e.g., incorrect object manipulation), resulting in poor long-horizon coherence (Table~\ref{tab:t2}).

-In contrast, MIND-V successfully executes these long-horizon tasks, demonstrating robust adherence to both instructions and physical principles.
-This superior performance is attributed to our model's hierarchical design: The \textit{Semantic Reasoning Hub (SRH)} and \textit{Behavioral Semantic Bridge (BSB)} collaborate to decompose user instructions into an explicit, executable plan (Figure~\ref{fig:f6}), which mitigates the risk of semantic drift common in end-to-end models.
-Subsequently, the \textit{Motor Video Generator (MVG)}, guided by this plan and fine-tuned with our Physical Foresight Coherence (PFC) reward, ensures the resulting synthesis adheres to physical laws.
-This systematic framework of cognition from execution effectively prevents the error accumulation that plagues other methods, enabling the generation of coherent and physically plausible manipulation sequences.
+\MindV{} overcomes these limitations through its cognitive hierarchical design.
+The SRH and BSB collaborate to decompose user instructions into an explicit, executable plan, mitigating the semantic drift prevalent in end-to-end approaches.
+The MVG, aligned via the PFC reward, synthesizes videos that adhere to both physical laws and command requirements.
+Staged Visual Future Rollouts further suppress error accumulation, enabling coherent and physically plausible long-horizon manipulation sequences.